ravi9/openvino-wiki/BuildingCode.md

 >You can find more info on OpenCV custom builds [here](#use-custom-opencv-builds-for-inference-engine).

-Open Model Zoo samples use OpenCV functionality to load images, so to use it for demo builds you need to provide path to your OpenCV custom build by setting `OpenCV_DIR` environment variable and add path OpenCV libraries to `LD_LIBRARY_PATH (Linux*)` or `PATH (Windows*)` variable before running demos.
+Open Model Zoo samples use OpenCV functionality to load images.
+To use it for demo builds you need to provide the path to your OpenCV custom build by setting `OpenCV_DIR` environment variable and add path OpenCV libraries to the `LD_LIBRARY_PATH (Linux)` or `PATH (Windows)` variable before running demos.

 Linux:
 ```sh